 Kidlington Theological Forum

 The Forum began in December 2017 with a year-long series of talks exploring “Theology through the Church Year”.
 The second year of the course focused on aspects of Christian Doctrine, exploring what Christians believe.
 The 2020 series was due to look at issues of ethics and public policy, seen from a Christian perspective, again led by a distinguished group of speakers.
-Inevitably, it did have to be cancelled but we are pleased that it will restart in October 2021.
-Planned talks are:
+Inevitably, it did have to be cancelled but we are pleased that it resumed in October 2021, with the following talks:

 October 10th 2021: Professor Nigel Biggar, Regis Professor of Moral and Pastoral Theology, University of Oxford: ” Thou shalt not kill: Is war ever justified? “